 - Clean up procedures: The work area should be cleaned up daily to keep it as clean as possible.
 When all the work is done, the area must be cleaned up using special cleaning methods before taking down any plastic that isolates the work area from the rest of the home.
 The special cleaning methods include using a HEPA vacuum to clean up dust and debris on all surfaces, followed by wet wiping and wet mopping with plenty of rinse water.
 When the final cleaning is done, look around.
 There should be no dust, paint chips, or debris in the work area.
 If you see any dust, paint chips, or debris, the area must be re-cleaned.

-- Alert the homeowner to renovation risks: The EPA requires homeowners be provided a brochure titled The Lead-Safe Certified Guide to Renovate Right to alert them to the "lead poison risks" they are exposed to in a renovation project and how to report the contractor to authorities if the resident does not think the work is following the procedures outlined in the brochure.
+- Alert the homeowner to renovation risks: The EPA requires homeowners be provided a brochure titled The Lead-Safe Certified Guide to Renovate Right to alert them to the "lead poison risks."
+These are things people are exposed to in a renovation project and how to report the contractor to authorities if the resident does not think the work is following the procedures outlined in the brochure.
 The brochure states, “You may even want to move out of your home temporarily while all or part of the work is being done.”

 Is drilling into your wall a lead hazard?